 Jules Riding has travelled extensively throughout New Zealand and over 30 countries with music ministry for more than twenty years.

 He began his involvement with Christian music with the St. Pauls Singers in Auckland, a creative itinerant church choir that wrote songs and released albums.
 Since that time he has written many songs used in the Songs of the Nations, Songs of the Kingdom and the New Harvest songbooks.
 His songs have been recorded by Scripture in Song and Maranatha Music among others.
 He has had three songs from ‘Kids Time 2’ selected for the SONG DISCOVERY program (USA), released Oct 2007.

-He was a Primary School Teacher for five years, and a folk guitar teacher and photographer for two.
-He won a secular songwriting competition Unsung Heroes in 1983 which resulted in a Top 40 single ‘Round The Bays’ being released on the CBS Label (peaked at No 39!)
+In the 80s he was a Primary School Teacher for five years, and a folk guitar teacher and photographer for two.
+He won a secular songwriting competition Unsung Heroes which resulted in a Top 40 single ‘Round The Bays’ being released on the CBS Label, peaking at No 39!

-After a two years at the Orama Bible College on Great Barrier Island NZ ’86/’87, Jules went fulltime in music ministry in 1988 with a busy schedule of concerts, services and worship seminars.
-During this time he recorded three more albums: REVELATION (1991, Gold status 1996), HOMECOMING (1992, recorded in South Africa, Gold in 2000), and THE FISHERMAN (1994), as well as completing a World Tour, visiting 8 countries with his wife and 3 kids in 1992.
+After a two years at the Orama Bible College on Great Barrier Island NZ Jules went fulltime in music ministry with a busy schedule of concerts, services and worship seminars.
+During this time he recorded three more albums: REVELATION (Gold in 1996), HOMECOMING (recorded South Africa, Gold in 2000), and THE FISHERMAN, as well as completing a World Tour to 8 countries with his wife and kids.

-Jules completed his 8th album JERUSALEM. in 2001 after spending 3 weeks in Israel on Sabbatical in 1999.
-The album has a mildly Jewish flavour (Jules has Jewish, Canadian, German and English roots) and has his typical distinctive mellow sound, not unlike the music of James Taylor, which is the most common comparison.
+Jules completed his 8th album JERUSALEM in 2001 after spending 3 weeks in Israel on Sabbatical in 1999.
+The album has a mildly Jewish flavour (Jules has Jewish, Canadian, German and European roots) and has his typical distinctive mellow sound, not unlike the music of James Taylor, which is the most common comparison.